tkaplan/spark-vagrant/README.md

 1 B)

-However to get the machines up and running asap, simply download hadoop-2.6.0.tar.gz and spark-1.2.1-bin-hadoop2.4.tgz and put them into the root of this vagrant project.
-This makes provisioning MUCH MUCH faster since the binaries are not redownloaded on the other machines.
+However to get the machines up and running asap, simply run bash download-binaries.sh.
+This makes provisioning MUCH MUCH faster since the binaries are downloaded only once.

 2) vagrant up